 Today, restaurants are the most common immigrant-owned business in the U.S. (CNBC).
-Facing “discrimination in hiring because they often speak limited English or because of their immigration status” are factors that contribute to the fact that today, “immigrants are for more likely to start their own businesses than U.S.-born residents” (NJ, AP).
+Facing “discrimination in hiring because they often speak limited English or because of their immigration status” are factors that contribute to the fact that today, “immigrants are far more likely to start their own businesses than U.S.-born residents” (N.J., A.P.).

 Many respond to anti-immigrant sentiment by listing all of the good things immigrants give to the United States: “railroads,” “beef,” “perspectives, ideas, and sweat” (Huff Post), or “ethnic” restaurants, food trucks, and buffets.
-This frames immigration as an instrumental good, valuable only insofar as it provides benefits to the American-born.
-In this narrative, American citizens are full-fledged human beings while immigrants are just a potential American asset, like highways natural gas, or fighter jets.
+This frames immigration as an instrumental good, valuable only if it benefits the American-born.
+In this narrative, American citizens are full-fledged human beings, while immigrants are just potential American assets, like highways, natural gas, or fighter jets.

-But you should be active in the movement against Asian people getting stabbed (ABC) and spit on (Yahoo) and killed (CBS) whether you like General Tso’s chicken or not.
-We don’t think Polish people should have civil rights because of the quality of pierogies or that the wellbeing of Swedish-Americans depends on our passion for the IKEA food court.
+But you should be active in the movement against Asian people getting stabbed and Asian communities getting gentrified into oblivion, whether you like General Tso’s chicken or not.
+We don’t think Polish people should have civil rights because of the quality of pierogies or that the wellbeing of Swedish Americans depends on our passion for the IKEA food court.
 Anglo-Americans don’t get safety in the United States because we all love their pot roasts.
 Anglo-Americans’ rights and liberties aren’t contingent on the rest of us being pot roast aficionados because the United States was created to secure the rights and liberties of English colonists.
-In a way, this is fortunate, because, in my opinion, pot roast just isn’t that good.
+In a way, this is fortunate because, in my opinion, pot roast just isn’t that good.

-Many immigrants work in the restaurant industry because of our racist history.
+• Many immigrants work in the restaurant industry because of racism.